davidmeadejr/algorithms/README.md

 # LeetCode Practise Log

-I've set myself the challenge to "git gud" at Data Structures & Algorithms (DSA) style questions and FAANG-style coding interviews by tackling the Blind 75 questions.Providing both a brute force (worst case scenario) and a most optimal (best case scenario) solution for each.
+I've set myself the challenge to "git gud" at Data Structures & Algorithms (DSA) style questions and FAANG-style coding interviews by tackling the Blind 75 questions.
+Providing both a brute force (worst case scenario) and a most optimal (best case scenario) solution for each.

 More questions will be added once I've solved all the Blind 75 questions.